01mf02/jq-lang-spec/impl.md

 manually updating data without the `|=` operator.
 Furthermore, path-based update performance is impacted negatively by nesting.
-However, updates can be made to achieve higher performance than manual updates, by using our path-less update semantics.
+However, updates can be made to achieve higher performance than manual updates, by using our pathless update semantics.